-The air is cooler, Halloween is just a couple weeks away, and the smell of pumpkin fills the air – Fall season is definitely here!
+The air is cooler, Halloween is just around the corner, and the smell of pumpkin fills the air – Fall season is definitely here!
 October marks the official beginning of the holiday season – a time of friends and family, fun and cheer, and TONS of good food.

 Pumpkin spice muffins are a perfect holiday food – they’ve got pumpkin in them, for starters, and they also complement the “feast” palate of the holidays.
 They’re sweet but not too sweet; they could be dessert or part of breakfast.
 Undeniably a favorite for good reason!